vipul2802/o365hq.com/content/blog/Your Office 365 account has been compromised or hacked. What’s next.md

 +++
-title = "Your Office 365 account has been compromised or hacked.
+title = "Your Microsoft 365 account has been compromised or hacked.
 What’s next?" description = "One of the most common security support requests from our customers is for assistance with remediating an account compromise.
 The most common scenario is that a member of their organization became the victim of a phishing scam and the attacker obtained the password for their account. " date = 2019-11-01